IDMNYU/IdeationPrototyping_A_SP23_LadyK/Future_weeklyBrief.md

 # [Future Project](Future.md)

+### Semester Week 13 | Week 8: Future Project - Iterations + Ideation + Development towards the Final & Presentation

+1. If you've been advised in your feedback, follow that prescription.
+If you didn't recieve any feedback dm me when your posts for Week 11 are posted.
+I am off the grid Th/Fri and part of Saturday.

+2. Ideate and develop your final presentation.
+Do research on the mechanism/metaphor.
+Try to be ready for a dry-run/dress rehearsal for Monday.
+Do a storyboard of the final presentation, mapping it out.

+3. Iterate your artifact to a higher fidelity

+4. Document and Post about your process

+ps.
+Add resources as you develop things.

+Everyone should have:

+- Mind maps
+- Concept Maps
+- Sketch of artifact
+- Low-fi 3D prototype of artifact
+- High-fi 3D prototype of artifact
+- Storyboards
+- Moodboard
+- High Fidelity Timeline
+- Personas & Empathy Maps
+- Annotated Bibliography
+- Documentation of all processes

 ### Semester Week 12 | Week 7: Future Project - Iterations + The Story

 1. Upload any documents from the in-class exercises